k2view-academy/K2View-Academy/articles/17_fabric_credentials/04_fields_level_authorization.md

 ### Overview

-The purpose of the **Declarative Field-Level Authorization** mechanism is to enable access restriction to sensitive data, using a Role Based Access approach.
-Fabric can expose either the original or manipulated data to the Fabric user based on his predefined role.
-This mechanism is applicable to all channels that query Fabric data: Web Services, GraphIt, Broadway actors.
+The purpose of the **Declarative Field-Level Authorization** mechanism is to restrict access to sensitive data, using Role-Based Access Control (RBAC).
+Fabric can expose either the original or manipulated data to Fabric users based on their predefined roles.
+This mechanism applies to all channels that query Fabric data: Web Services, GraphIt and Broadway actors.

 For example, the Customer Details web service retrieves an SSN, which is considered sensitive data.
 Most user roles are not permitted to view a customer's SSN, whereas some roles (such as administrators) are.
 The Declarative Field-Level Authorization mechanism allows to define a [security profile](05_security_profiles.md) that can redirect the web service to retrieve a masked SSN instead of the original one.
-The following section describes how to field setup the **Declarative Field-Level Authorization** mechanism.
+The following section describes how to set up the **Declarative Field-Level Authorization** mechanism.

-Starting from Fabric V8.3, a new feature validates during the sync process whether a user is authorized to view LU instance data based on their role, security profile and defined view on the root table, and throws an unauthorized exception if access is denied.
-The Search command has been enhanced to return only the iid when the user is unauthorized.
-The Web Service/graphit functionality has been enhanced to consider security profile definitions.
+Starting from Fabric V8.3, a new feature validates during the sync process whether a user is authorized to view LU instance data based on their role, security profile and defined root table view, and throws an unauthorized exception if access is denied.
+The Search command has been enhanced to return only the IID when the user is unauthorized.
+The Web Service/GraphIt functionality has been enhanced to consider security profile definitions.

-For example, if there is a list of users that should not have access to VIP customers, it can be achieved by adding a new field to the root table called vip_ind and mark the VIP customers with 'Y', that means all other customers will stay with VIP_IND as null.
+For example, to restrict certain users from accessing VIP customers, it is possible to add a new field to the root table called vip_ind and mark the VIP customers with 'Y'.
+All other customers will remain with vip_ind set to null.
 Afterwards, it is required to define a view called customers_vip that runs select * from root_table where vip_ind is null.
 Users with a role linked to a security profile that contains this view will not have access to the VIP customers, as the sync activity will throw unauthorized exception.

 Known limitation: Field-Level Authorization does not apply to GraphIt when it is invoked directly as a Web Service.
 In order to enforce the authorization mechanism, you should create a Web Service that invokes a GraphIt file.

-### E2E Field-Level Authorization Definition
+### End-to-End Definition of Field-Level Authorization

 1. Apply data manipulation on a table that contains sensitive data.
 For example, you can add a new field called MASKED_SSN to the CUSTOMER LU table and populate it with a masked value of the original SSN field using the CUSTOMER population flow as illustrated below: